Learning from What We Know: How to Perform Vulnerability Prediction using Noisy Historical Data: Experimental Evaluation

-In our approach, we train a model on the vulnerabilities of a release and test the trained model for the prediction of vulnerable components in the next release.
-We thus may have the knowledge that a component is vulnerable in a given release irrespective of the vulnerability detection date.
-As this vulnerable component may remain unfixed and repeat in the next version, it is essential to assess the learning potential of our trained models by evaluating the performance of existing vulnerable component prediction and comparing with the state-of-the-art techniques.
-Nonetheless, it is also imperative to assess the generalization capability of our trained models by evaluating their performance in predicting novel (unseen) vulnerable components and comparing with the state-of-the-art techniques.
-Hence, we ask:
+In \our, we train a model on the vulnerabilities of a release and test the trained model on the components of the next release.
+Since we perform a release-based evaluation, vulnerabilities spanning across multiple releases could be either seen by the trained model (used during training) or not (newly appearing component).
+Thus, we may have the knowledge in advance that a component is vulnerable in a given release irrespective of the vulnerability detection date.
+As these vulnerable components may remain unfixed and reappear in the next release, it is essential to assess the learning potential of our models by evaluating how proficient are the studied models in classifying correctly components that were ``seen'' during training, in a sense checking how well the model remembers, and in classifying new components, i.e., components that were ``unseen'' during training, in a sense checking how well a model can actually perform on new instances.
+Hence, we aim at controlling for seen and unseen vulnerable components and ask: